Published on June 20th, 2023

 While post-processing can enhance the emotional impact of your portraits, it's important to retain the authenticity of the captured emotions.
 Avoid excessive retouching or alterations that may diminish the natural look and feel of the portraits.
 Embrace the imperfections and quirks that make your subjects unique.
 A genuine and unfiltered portrayal of emotions will resonate more deeply with viewers.

-by capturing a sequence of images that tells a story.
+Create a narrative within your portrait series by capturing a sequence of images that tells a story.
 Consider the emotions you want to convey and plan your shots accordingly.
 Start with an establishing shot that sets the mood and context.
 Then, progress through a series of images that highlight different emotions and moments.
 The story should have a clear beginning, middle, and end, allowing viewers to emotionally connect with your subjects' journey.

 Pay attention to the composition and framing of your portrait series to create a cohesive visual narrative.
 Maintain a consistent style throughout the images, using similar angles, perspectives, and framing techniques.
 This continuity will tie the individual portraits together and enhance the overall storytelling experience.